allanim/help.gitbook.com/basics/does-gitbook-own-any-rights.md

-We don't reserve any rights on the content you produce, you are the sole rights-owner of your book.
+We don't reserve any right on the content you produce, you are the sole right owner of your book.

-You can sell your book on Amazon, iBooks Store or send it to a publisher.
+You are free to sell your book on Amazon, iBooks Store or send it to a publisher.